 Given that video has firmly entrenched itself in our lives, you probably already have created a video marketing strategy for your organization.
 If your business goes across the borders or caters to multicultural audiences, video translation and localization would be an important part of your strategy.

-In this post, we take you through the steps of video localization to help create high-quality, multilingual videos.
+In this post, we take you through the steps of video localization to help create high-quality, multilingual videos and how to add subtitle to videos.

 Start with content creation